World of Warcraft Accessibility Report

-Speaker Indicator, their Tone and Environment Sounds: Captions indicate who is speaking and their tone, game sound and music.
+Speaker Indicator, their Tone and Environment Sounds: Captions indicate who is speaking (or there is only ever one person speaking) and their tone, game sound and music.
 This can also be indicated visually in the game with character icons or character expressions with text in speech bubbles next to the person speaking.
 Environmental sounds are provided as extra text within the subtitles.

 All Dialogue is Voice Acted (Or No Speech In Game): All of the game dialogue and narrative can be voiced, or there is no speech in the game.
 This means there is no requirement to read the dialogue and narrative text to play the game.

 We've documented 3 accessibility features for Navigation in World of Warcraft which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.